unami-fx/Equinox/docs/guide/workflow.md

 # Workflow

+### User interface

+Equinox implements a traditional VJ user interface to allow for the ease of real-time VJ-ing in TouchDesigner.

 ### Pipeline

 Equinox implements a five-stage pipeline to generate real-time visual output.
 Equinox utilises Derivative's built-in Scene Changer from the pallette to handle scenes.
 All scenes are stored in the '/scenes' directory.
 The scene's output is routed to the Scene Changer at the start of the pipeline.<br>